 We ended up having plenty of time.
 I told her much of what I had told the other administrator on Saturday night.
 And she seemed more thoughtful and caring about what I had to say.
 The thing that seemed to have the most impact on her was my telling her that the night before, when I couldn't sleep, I was looking online at the hospital's Patient's Rights page, and I began to wonder if my patient's rights had possibly been violated by this computer-driven policy, in that when the staff was compelled to follow the instructions given by a computer, I instantly lost my voice in the discussion of my care.
 I told her I felt like I had a voice with the nurse, but once the nurse was overridden by a decision made by a computer, and since everyone claimed to be at the mercy of the computer's decision, I no longer had a voice.

 She joined the chorus of all the hospital staff in saying that they are extremely frustrated by this policy.
 That it takes away everyone's autonomy, and the nurses and their direct supervisors think it can cause more harm than good.
+It certainly did in my case.
 I mentioned that I would be interested in writing about my experience and submitting it, and she encouraged me to do so.
 She believed it might be helpful as they continue to discus the policy.
 I told her my first priority when I got home was to get some sleep, but I would write about my experience, and submit it.

 These posts are a longer narrative of a shorter, more succinct, report I have written for the hospital.
 I have to say, reliving the ordeal filled me with depression and sucked the life out me for a time.
 My experience of spending a week in the hospital (for the reasons I was compelled to) took about two weeks to mentally and emotionally recover from.